seanderickson/lims/db/migrations/readme.md

 psql -Uuser database -f ./migrations/manual/0003_screen_status.sql

 0003_screen_status:

+**NOTE: "manual/0003_screen_status.sql" must be run before "0003_screen_status.py" is run, in order to convert the table to have an id field so that the Django ORM can read it.

 migrate the screen_status_item table to the "status" field of the screen object and create the needed ApiLog entries to record the history